Sidhantpandey/ChatGpt-Chat/README.md

-# Used Chat GPT API for getting responses from the chatgpt .
+# Utilised Chat GPT API for getting responses from the chatgpt .
 Using node js to run the application.
+To Start the Server ->
-Use: npm run start to start the server
+npm run start